Future-proofing heritage: experience and advice from Brighton LGBT+ leaders

 Lesley, Chief Executive of New Writing South, and David, Co-Artistic Director of Marlborough Theatre, are collaborating on the project, Building Brighton LGBTQ+ Heritage.
-Their aim is to ensure effective management of LGBT+ heritage in Brighton and Hove now and in the future.

 The pair share with us their challenges and ambitions, experience and advice.